mikerasch/HyperRobotFrameworkPlugin/README.md

 # Hyper Robot Framework
 This is a fork of the unmaintained HyperRobotFrameworkPlugin which will introduce features I want.
-Note: If you want an UPDATED robotCode, see https://github.com/robotcodedev/robotcode.
-It has a decent bit to go, so in the meantime, I am going to stick with this outdated tech.
+Note: If you want UPDATEd tooling, see https://github.com/robotcodedev/robotcode.
+It has a decent bit to go, so in the meantime, I am going to stick with this outdated tech until it becomes more mature.

 # Installation
 1) Download latest jar in /latest package.